iterater/abm_book_rl_practice/README.md

-# Practice book on RL
+# Practice textbook on reinforcement learning

 This is a repository for textbook **"Selected topics in reinforcement learning: practical hands-on"** presenting practical hands on in selected topics on reinforcement learning.
 The book is designed with [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
 The equal content is presented with:
 - [online published version](https://iterater.github.io/education/rl_practice/)